Massive cargo ship becomes wedged, blocks Egypt’s Suez Canal

 “It’s because of the breakneck pace of global shipping right now and shipping is on a very tight schedule,” he said.
 “Add to it that mariners have not been able to get on and off vessels because of COVID restrictions.”

-Associated Press writers Taijing Wu in Taipei, Taiwan, Samy Magdy in Cairo, Mari Yamaguchi in Tokyo and Isabel DeBre in Dubai contributed to this report.
+Gambrell reported from Dubai, United Arab Emirates.
+Associated Press writers Taijing Wu in Taipei, Taiwan, Mari Yamaguchi in Tokyo and Isabel DeBre in Dubai contributed to this report.